titanicoctopus/Notes/UE2 Text Canvans.md

 "An unusual cold wind blows from [REGION].
 If this persists it will ruin the crops!."
 "This frigid weather will not let up!
 Hopefully it's just a fluke or we're forced to move away."
+"I've never experienced such cold!
+Which reminds me to stock up on winter gear."

 Bir's Tomb
-"I believe I've been near Bir's Tomb when I was traveling in [REGION].
+"You would never believe it but I've been near Bir's Tomb when I was traveling in [REGION].
 I was caught in a storm and when it dissipated I've found this clay fragment [[]]clearly saying BIR.

 Marang Ruin
+"Did you know that there is a ruin nearby left by the Marang?
+And this is not an ordinary one either!
+If you look carefully in "

 Birnui